Keyboard shortcuts

 Ariel Gabizon, Zachary Williamson, and Oana Ciobotaru found the path.
 Their insight was permutations: instead of encoding circuit structure directly into the setup, separate two concerns: what each gate computes (local) and how gates connect (global).
 The wiring could be encoded as a permutation, checked with a polynomial argument that worked identically for any circuit.

 The result was PLONK (2019): Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge.
 “Oecumenical” signals universality: one ceremony suffices for all circuits up to a maximum size.
-The setup is also updatable: new participants can strengthen its security at any time, without coordination with previous contributors.
+Since PLONK needs only powers of tau (no circuit-specific Phase 2), the entire setup is updatable: anyone can strengthen security by adding a contribution, without coordinating with previous participants.

 PLONK’s modularity extends to the commitment scheme.
 The core is a Polynomial IOP: an interactive protocol where the prover sends polynomials and the verifier queries evaluations.
 Compile it with KZG for constant-size proofs with trusted setup.
 Compile with FRI for larger proofs without trust assumptions.
 The IOP is unchanged; only the cryptographic layer differs.

 The cost of universality is larger proofs (~400-500 bytes versus 128) and more verification work (~10 pairings versus 3).
-For most applications, this is an acceptable trade.
-The ecosystem has voted: PLONK and its descendants dominate production deployments.
+Whether this trade-off makes sense depends on deployment constraints: Groth16 remains preferred when proof size or verification cost is critical; PLONK variants dominate when development velocity or custom gates matter more.

 Architecture: Gates and Copy Constraints

-This separation has profound consequences.
+This separation has consequences for extensibility.
 Gate logic becomes uniform: one equation for all gates.
 Wiring becomes explicit: a permutation argument proves all copy constraints simultaneously.
-The result is a cleaner architecture that generalizes naturally to custom gates and lookup arguments.
+Because gate definitions and wiring are independent, adding custom gates or lookup arguments doesn’t require rethinking the copy constraint mechanism.

 The Gate Equation